The NFL Is Investigating Jameis Winston For Allegedly Groping An Uber Driver In 2016

 Based on the ride receipt, trip identification number, and name —Jameis Winston — that Kate gave BuzzFeed News, Uber said that the account holder that evening was removed from the ride-sharing service.

 Kate also said she told five people about the alleged incident soon after it happened.
 BuzzFeed News corroborated basic details of Kate’s account with all five individuals, who all declined to be named in order to protect Kate, in addition to reviewing Kate’s text messages to a friend from the night of the incident that names Winston.
-(Kate told BuzzFeed News, “I didn’t want to be publically known as the woman who Jameis Winston groped.”)
+(Kate told BuzzFeed News, “I didn’t want to be publicly known as the woman who Jameis Winston groped.”)

 Photos posted to the Arizona Cardinals website and on social media show Winston was in the Scottsdale area on March 12th, 2016 for the flag football charity event Kurt Warner’s “Ultimate Football Experience.”